Philosophy, politics and economics: History

 Philosophy, politics and economics was established as a degree course at the University of Oxford in the 1920s, as a modern alternative to classics (known as "literae humaniores" or "greats" at Oxford) for those entering the civil service.
 It was thus initially known as "modern greats".
 The first PPE students commenced their course in the autumn of 1921.
-The regulation by which it was established is Statt.
-Tit.
-VI.
-Sect.
-1 C; "the subject of the Honour School of Philosophy, Politics, and Economics shall be the study of the structure, and the philosophical and economic principles, of Modern Society."
 Initially it was compulsory to study all three subjects for all three years of the course, but in 1970 this requirement was relaxed, and since then students have been able to drop one subject after the first year – most do this, but a minority continue with all three.

 The philosopher Roy Bhaskar, who studied PPE at Oxford in the 1960s, subsequently described the course content at that time as follows:

 I suppose the basis of PPE was very much laid in the work of John Stuart Mill, who was an adept at all three.
 The ideal was to become, more or less, a modern equivalent to Mill.
 There was very little discussion of Hegel and Marx, who certainly weren't recognised as major thinkers.
 Most people who did well in philosophy wouldn't even have done any Kant.
 It was sufficient to do Descartes, Locke, Berkeley and Hume, that was it... for economics you had to do basic neo-classical and Keynesian economic theory and problems in the British economy since the war.